Contributions from Alan Grosbard and Kat Albrecht

-Take your text on and your image of your pet on disk or in photo form to the local copy / print store.
+Take your text and your image of your pet on disk or in photo form to the local copy/print store.
 They can quickly turn it into a large colorful poster for a very small fee.
 Please help us find …..
 She was last seen at the corner of …..
 She is a Golden Labrador, 3 years old.
 She was wearing a red collar.
 REWARD of $300 for information leading to her return.

-There are many rescue organizations which regularly publish current lists and digital photos of found pets at the shelters, as a way of helping them go home or be adopted.
+There are many rescue organizations that regularly publish current lists and digital photos of found pets at the shelters, as a way of helping them go home or be adopted.

 Use a major search engine.
 Try pet rescue California and you will see them.
 These are wonderful dedicated people who are out there looking.
 Look over their lists and photos.